BoDS-Group/backend/README.md

 # Second Chance Backend

 This repository contains the backend code for the Second Chance project.
-It is built using FastAPI and PostgreSQL for managing user roles, store users, categories, products, and orders.
+It is built using FastAPI and PostgreSQL for RBAC, store management, categories, products, and orders.

 ## Requirements